isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 ### 2. Accepted COVID-19 Vaccinations for Entry

-<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;"><b>Travellers born on or after 1 Jan 2010 (i.e. aged 12 and below by year of birth)</b> will follow the <a href="/arriving/general-travel/fully-vaccinated" target="_blank">border measures for fully vaccinated travellers</a>, regardless of their vaccination status.</p>
+<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;"><b>Travellers born on or after 1 Jan 2010 (i.e. aged 12 and below by year of birth)</b> will follow the <a target="_blank" href="/arriving/general-travel/fully-vaccinated">border measures for fully vaccinated travellers</a>, regardless of their vaccination status.</p>

 <p style="margin-top:10px; margin-bottom:20px; line-height:1.35;"><b>Travellers born on or before 31 Dec 2009 (i.e. aged 13 and above by year of birth)</b> are considered “fully vaccinated” or “non-fully vaccinated” based on their vaccination status using the WHO’s list of EUL COVID-19 vaccines in the table below.
 Not all vaccines being administered outside Singapore are approved under the WHO EUL.
 Travellers who have not yet received a booster dose after their primary series are still considered "fully vaccinated" for entry to Singapore, but may be required to take a booster dose to maintain their "fully vaccinated" status within Singapore if staying for more than 30 days.
-Travellers may receive additional vaccination doses in Singapore at their own expense under the <a href="https://www.vaccine.gov.sg/locations/pvp" target="_blank">Private Vaccination Programme</a> if they are not eligible for the National Vaccination Programme.</p>
+Travellers may receive additional vaccination doses in Singapore at their own expense under the <a target="_blank" href="https://www.vaccine.gov.sg/locations/pvp">Private Vaccination Programme</a> if they are not eligible for the National Vaccination Programme.</p>

 <table style="width: 90%;">
 	<thead>